 Ila Arun

 Ila Arun is an Indian actor, best known for Tamil cinema.
-Ila Arun began their career in 1983.
+Ila Arun began their career in 1983 and has been a prominent figure in the industry for over 43 years.
 With 30 credits to their name, Ila Arun remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Ila Arun's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones